bencam/pelmanism/README.md

  	- Method: POST
  	- Parameters: user_name, email (optional)
  	- Returns: Message confirming creation of new User
- 	- Description: Creates a new user; the user_name must be unique; an exception will be raised is a user registers under a user_name that already exists
+ 	- Description: Creates a new user; the user_name must be unique; an exception will be raised if a user registers under a user_name that already exists

  - **new_game**
  	- Path: 'game'
  	- Method: POST
  	- Parameters: user_name, attempts
  	- Returns: GameForm with initial game information
- 	- Description: Creates a new game; the user_name sent in the request must correspond to an existing user; a NotFoundException will be raised otherwise; the number of attempts must be no more than 60 and no less than 30; a task is also added to the task queue to update the average attempts remaining for all active games
+ 	- Description: Creates a new game; the user_name sent in the request must correspond to an existing user; a NotFoundException will be raised otherwise; the number of attempts must be no more than 60 and no less than 30; a task is also added to the taskqueue to update the average attempts remaining for all active games

  - **get_game**
   - Path: 'game/{urlsafe_game_key}'